Azure/azure-openapi-validator/CONTRIBUTING.md

 where:

 - You must install locally the **correct version** of the `autorest` command.
-See `How to install AutoRest` for details.
+See `How to install AutoRest` below for details.
 - You must clone locally your PR git branch.
 The path to your local clone will be the prefix of `<path-to-autorest-config-file>`.
 - You can obtain `<version-tag>`, `<api-version>` and suffix of `<path-to-autorest-config-file>`, relative to your local clone, from the runtime build log of the LintDiff check that failed your PR.
-See `How to obtain PR LintDiff check AutoRest command invocation details` for details and examples.
+See `How to obtain PR LintDiff check AutoRest command invocation details` below for details and examples.

-Note tha once you execute the command, it may take over a minute before anything is output to the console.
+Note that once you execute the command, it may take over a minute before anything is output to the console.

 ## How to install AutoRest